Who Does What

 Department of Energy, Environment and Climate Action (DEECA)

-DEECA is solely responsible for fire prevention and management in fire protected areas – State forests, national parks and protected public lands under the Forests Act 1958.
-Some private lands adjoining these public lands (within 1.5km) are also fire protected areas, and the lighting of fires in these areas during a period of fire restrictions is controlled by the Forests Act and the Forests (Fire Protection) Regulations 2014.
+DEECA is responsible for fire prevention and management within State forests, National parks and protected public lands under the Forests Act 1958.
+Some private lands adjoining these public lands (within 1.5km) are ‘fire protected areas’, and the lighting of fires in these areas during a period of fire restrictions is also managed by DEECA.

 More info: Forest Fire Management Victoria